 Surprising no one, the RBA has once again decided to hold the cash rate at 1.5%, a move that many have predicted.

-It is the 22nd straight month the RBA has left interest rates on hold.
+It is the 24th straight month (two years total) the RBA has left interest rates on hold.

 Philip Lowe, Governor commented on the monetary policy decision:

-“The global economy has strengthened over the past year,” he said.
+“The global economic expansion is continuing,” he said.
 “A number of advanced economies are growing at an above-trend rate and unemployment rates are low.
-The Chinese economy continues to grow solidly, with the authorities easing policy while continuing to pay close attention to the risks in the financial sector and the sustainability of growth.
+Growth in China has slowed a little, with the authorities easing policy while continuing to pay close attention to the risks in the financial sector.
 Globally, inflation remains low, although it has increased in some economies and further increases are expected given the tight labour markets.
-As conditions have improved in the global economy, a number of central banks have withdrawn some monetary stimulus and further steps in this direction are expected.”
+One ongoing uncertainty regarding the global outlook stems from the direction of international trade policy in the United States.”